gernhan/english-learning/writing/kLish/kLish.md

 ### Writing an overview

-It is noticeable that school A had higher proportions of children all seven educational difficulties in both years.
-However, while school A managed to reduce the incidence of most of the problems between 2005 and 2020.
+*It is noticeable that* school A had *higher proportions* of children all seven educational difficulties in both years. *However*, while school A managed to *reduce* the incidence of most of the problems between 2005 and 2015, school B saw an overall *rise* in the percentage of children who were struggling.

 Things to include: